joshdlowell/sync_project/squishy_db/readme.md

 | `MYSQL_USER` | Application user name | Yes |
 | `MYSQL_PASSWORD` | Application user password | Yes |

+**NOTE** The environment variables are only used when no existing database/configuration is found.
+When mysql finds an existing configuration at `/var/lib/mysql`, it will ignore the environment variables.

 ## Database Schema

-The database will be automatically initialized with the tables:
+The database will be automatically initialized on the first run with the tables:

 `hashtable`: Tracks file paths and their associated hash values, timestamps, and directory contents.